gerekper/ganjaking/wp-content/plugins/instagram-slider-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Social Slider Widget is a responsive "instagram slider widget" that shows latest images from a public instagram user or a hashtag.
+Social Slider Widget is a responsive "instagram slider widget" that shows latest images from a public instagram user or a hashtag, shows youtube videos from channel link

 == Description ==
-= Display Instagram feeds in widgets, posts, pages, or anywhere else using shortcodes. =
+= Display Instagram feeds in widgets, posts, pages, or anywhere else using shortcodes. = = Display Youtube videos in widgets, posts, pages, or anywhere else using shortcodes. =

 == Important ==
 The plugin has moved to the new Instagram Basic Display API.